A topic from the subject of Distillation in Chemistry.

 Fractional Distillation

 Used to separate liquids with close boiling points.
-Employs a fractionating column to increase the number of vapor-liquid equilibrium stages.
+It employs a fractionating column which provides many vapor-liquid equilibrium stages, allowing for more efficient separation.

 Steam Distillation

-Used to separate liquids that are immiscible with water and have low vapor pressures.
-The liquid is heated with steam to increase its vapor pressure.
+Used to separate temperature-sensitive liquids that are immiscible with water and have low vapor pressures.
+Steam is passed through the mixture, lowering the boiling point of the desired component and allowing for its separation at a lower temperature.

 Conclusion